-The Rainham’s property next to Billabong is not doing well.
-Bob and Tommy are very worried.
+In Billabong’s Luck, the Rainham’s property next to ‘Billabong’ is not doing well.
+Bob and Tommy worry about their money situation.
 Tommy, doing her best to keep positive and cheerful, sells her car to help pay the mortgage.

 First Published in: 1933

 First Publisher: Ward, Lock & Co.
 Limited

 places First Published: London and Melbourne